waleedrizwan/secscraper/README.md

 - 100 folders goes back approx 1 year
 - It is possible to scrape all folders for each company but this will drastically increase runtime

 ## How To Use
 1. Clone Repo
 2. Install dependencies using `pip install  -r requirements.txt`
-3. Run `python scrape.py x` where `x` is the number of folders that will be scraped per company
+3. Run `python scrape.py x` where `x` is the number of folders that will be scraped per company (use 100 for testing)
 4. Wait until the script has finished executing
 5. All data scraped will be visible in `Insider_Transactions.xlsx` which will appear in the same directory